WeGaroTech/NeGen/README.md

 ## What is NEGen?

-NEGen is an AI-powered assistant designed to help users discover and understand **government, education, and health schemes** in Northeast India.
+NEGen is an AI assistant that helps users discover and understand government, education, and health schemes in Northeast India while also providing general AI chat in regional languages.
-The platform also provides a **general AI chat** experience in a regional language, making information more accessible to local users.

-The system separates **general conversation** and **scheme-based chat** to ensure accurate, reliable, and context-aware responses.

 ---